AdityaSaraf/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

 Hello and welcome to my portfolio.
-I am currently a Research Scientist in Computer Science and Engineering at the University of Washington, hosted by [Anna Karlin](https://homes.cs.washington.edu/~karlin/).
-I recently completed my M.S. in Computer Science under Anna's supervision.
+I am currently a Research Assistant in Computer Science and Engineering at the University of Michigan, hosted by [Grant Schoenebeck](http://schoeneb.people.si.umich.edu/).
+I recently completed my M.S. in Computer Science at the University of Washington under [Anna Karlin](https://homes.cs.washington.edu/~karlin/)'s supervision.

 My primary research interests lie in the intersection of economics and computer science.
 I enjoy creating compelling and realistic mathematical models of behavior, and rigorously investigating the outcomes of these models.
 My Master's thesis formally modelled how agents might procrastinate when faced with a difficult task, and used competition to alleviate the harms of procrastination.
 I've also worked more broadly in theoretical computer science, investigating strong privacy definitions to protect correlated data and a unique, *hidden* property testing setting for graphs.
 In the past, I've done research in Tech Policy/HCI and Natural Language Processing.
 <!-- I've recently worked on mechanisms for Bayesian differential privacy, a stronger version of the well-studied differential privacy that better protects correlated data.
 I have also investigated a unique property testing setting for graph properties, where the input graph was *hidden* by an oracle.
 Some graph properties are efficiently certifiable in this setting; we provided a partial classification.
 In the past, I've done research in Tech Policy/HCI and Natural Language Processing. -->

 In addition to my CS interests, I'm also interested in Epistemology and Philosophy of Statistics.
 I've investigated to what extent rational agents are *obligated* to form beliefs according to logical laws.
-I'm currently designing a new, *social* theory of statistical evidence that builds on likelihood-based methods, and is technically interesting because it's compatible with weak, qualitative requirements on rationality.
+I'm currently designing a new, *social* theory of statistical evidence that builds on likelihood-based methods, and is mathematically interesting because it's compatible with weak, qualitative requirements on rationality.